All Scripture.. Inspired and Profitable

 And so you older women, have a serious charge laid against you.
 And what a great work you’ll be doing for God, if you honor and obey that charge.
 And what a great benefit for those whom you teach!

 So then there’s two differences that we’ve seen so far, between a Christian, and a non-Christian.
 How you dress, and present yourself, and how you act; With good deeds, good works.
 James 2:24 tells us; “You see that a person, is justified by works, and NOT by faith alone.”
 Our good works, is an essential part of what justifies us, and what saves us from our sins.
-It’s just like what we just read from Ephesians 2:10; We’ve been saved, in order to do good works.
-Not anything ALONE will save anyone.
-Not God’s grace alone, and not our faith alone, and not our works alone, and not anything, alone!
+It’s just like what we just read from Ephesians 2:10; We’ve been saved in the kingdom of Christ, for the very purpose of doing good works.

 Like Jesus said in Mathew 7, verse 15; “You shall know them by their fruits.”